Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/csv.md

 This section describes the structure of the tables in the CSV format and the relationship between the tables.
 Example CSV files and blank templates are provided for each table.

-The CSV format has 10 tables, reflecting the structure of the [schema](../schema.md).
+The CSV format consists of several tables, reflecting the structure of the [schema](../schema.md).
 The networks table is the main table.
 Arrays of objects in the schema are represented as separate tables:

 ```{contents}
 ---